 The terms “trauma-informed” and “trauma-specific” are often confused and used interchangeably, but they are actually distinct in their meaning.
-The distinctions between the two terms made by the Substance Abuse and Mental Health Administration (SAMHSA) are as follows: a trauma-informed approach is implemented in any type of service setting, such as a dual diagnosis treatment facility, whereas trauma-specific interventions are designed to address the consequences of trauma specifically.
+The distinctions between the two terms made by the Substance Abuse and Behavioral Health Administration (SAMHSA) are as follows: a trauma-informed approach is implemented in any type of service setting, such as a dual diagnosis treatment facility, whereas trauma-specific interventions are designed to address the consequences of trauma specifically.

 Trauma-specific interventions focus solely on facilitating healing from traumatic events, such as adverse childhood experiences (ACEs), combat, death, or loss of a loved one, such as the loss of a parent through divorce or a significant other through separation.
 An individual who suffered from childhood abuse due to mental illness in an aggressive parent would benefit from trauma-specific interventions if the individual never had a drug and alcohol history.

 A trauma-informed approach means that a client, in the context of substance abuse treatment, for example, would receive counseling from a clinician who is knowledgeable about the effects of trauma on the client’s lifestyle choices.
 The clinician would examine the client’s substance use as it relates to post-traumatic stress disorder (PTSD), adverse childhood experiences, and other trauma-related factors that propel the individual toward substance abuse.

 Retelling events of the past that produced PTSD may re-traumatize the individual who’s sharing his or her personal story.
 Trauma-informed substance abuse counselors show sensitivity to their clients’ readiness to share their narratives.
 In short-term settings, counselors do not force their clients to be transparent; instead, they focus on other areas of healing, such as teaching them healthy coping mechanisms and new skills that will stabilize and prepare them for future trauma processing therapies, reducing the risk of harm.

 Signs of trauma can be manifested in various ways, such as substance abuse, eating disorders, and mood disorders.
 Trauma symptoms include, but are not limited to, the following: